Invariant Aggregator for Defending against Federated Backdoor Attacks: Method

-Algorithm \ref{algorithm: defense} outlines the steps of our server-side defense that perform aggregation of invariant updates from the clients.
-The solution is composed of the AND-mask (treatment 1) and trimmed-mean estimator (treatment 2).
+Algorithm \ref{algorithm: defense} outlines the steps of our server-side defense that implements invariant aggregation of gradients from the clients.
+The solution is composed of the AND-mask and trimmed-mean estimator.
 Our defense applies the two components separately based on the sign consistency of each dimension with a threshold $\tau$.

-We show how these two components, i.e., the AND-mask and the trimmed-mean estimator, complement each other.
-Our analysis considers a single dimension and starts with the robustness of the trimmed mean estimator, which improves the robustness of the AND-mask against outliers.
-The following theorem extends the robustness guarantee of a modified trimmed-mean estimator \citep{10.1214/20-AOS1961}, which is shown in Appendix \ref{appendix: proofs}, to the conventional trimmed-mean estimator (Definition \ref{definition: trimmed mean}).